tlwilliams895/lchs/src/chapters/booleans-and-conditionals/booleans.rst

 .. index:: data type

-One of the key features of *any* programming language is the ability to decide whether to run a segment of code.
-This means you can make your code run a set of statements *only if* a given condition is met.
+One of the key features of any programming language is the ability to decide whether to run a segment of code.
+This means you can execute a set of statements *only if* a given condition is met.

 .. admonition:: Example